Digital Services Act (DSA)

 The DSA applies to intermediary services offered to recipients of the service that have their place of establishment or are located in the Union, irrespective of where the providers of those intermediary services have their place of establishment.

-The DSA lays down harmonised rules on the provision of intermediary services, sets conditional exemptions for information society services providers (which are dealt with at the end of this article) and imposes due diligence obligations on providers of intermediary services.
+The DSA lays down harmonised rules on the provision of intermediary services, sets conditional exemptions from liability for information society services providers (which are dealt with at the end of this article) and imposes due diligence obligations on providers of intermediary services.
 The obligations differ depending on the type of intermediary services that are provided.
 Hence the definitions are important.
 Finally the DSA establishes rules on the implementation and enforcement of the DSA, including as regards the cooperation of and coordination between the competent authorities.

 In the DSA: